Posted by Tim Spiess on 04/12/2015

 The errors of reason so often committed by those who advocate homosexual beliefs are the same errors that are repeated over and over again in the main stream mass media.
-The inability to reason well is a symptom of relativism.
-Relativism is a world view that all things are relative to an individual’s perspective – meaning there are no absolute principles, rules or concepts that apply to all humans - including principles regarding human morality.
+The inability to reason well is a symptom of ethical relativism.
+Ethical relativism is a belief that all things moral are relative to either a culture or one's self - in other words, there is no universal moral right or wrongs - only cultures or individuals can judge what is right or wrong.
 This view is generally held by those who believe that there is nothing to serve as a standard higher than a human being or human beings collectively.

 The root of the disagreement between those who advocate for homosexual ‘rights’ and we who believe that homosexual sex is morally wrong, is our standard to hold those views.
 Those who advocate homosexual ‘rights’ generally do so from a fundamental world view of moral relativism, meaning they have no objective standard to support their view.
 All they have is current popular belief oftentimes held by a powerful minority, and their primary argument to justify the ‘rightness’ of their belief is essentially some version of ‘because I believe it is right’ or ‘because so-and-so feels it is right’ or ‘because this group of people believe it is right’ or 'these experts say it is right'.

 The fundamental flaw with their relativistic justification for saying something is “morally right” is the elitism or snobbery or self-righteousness and hypocrisy fostered by that view.
 For who are they to say their view is the “right” one when they have no objective standard to compare their belief to?
+Without a moral standard higher than human beings, why is THEIR view correct, and the view of those who disagree with them is wrong?
 Obviously they believe THEMSELVES to be the ‘enlightened ones’ and all who disagree with their opinions are the un-enlightened ones.
 Their relativistic views on this topic are self-defeating and therefore false and should be rejected as we shall see.
 Generally, self-pride will get one no where except in a cage of ignorance.

 A more objective, non-relativistic view is that a Creator Being who both designed and created humans as well as the moral rules we ought to live by, has communicated an immutable moral ethic to humans in some form over past several millennia.
 Furthermore, a Perfect Being would not change nor would that Being change his/hers views on morality.
-This moral ethic has two aspects to it.
+This ethical view - known as moral objectivism - has two aspects to it.
 The human conscience and in the disciples of Jesus’ case, the teachings of the Light of the world.

 Let’s take a moment to consider the human conscience.
 For example, all human’s know at some level that murder – the unjustified or selfish killing of another human being - is wrong.
 This moral law is known by all people of all times and all cultures.
 Just because some people ignore the inner moral law written on their conscience does not mean it is not there.
 Nor because some people have so damaged their internal moral knowing that they are unable to keep their conscience clear does not mean their conscious never existed or that they never had understanding of the universal moral truth that was once available to them.
 To deny that human beings have a conscience - an internal moral compass that points away from what is wrong and towards what is right - is self-evident and thus undeniable.